IS NOW CLOSED

 Manitoba rank, where where it differs, follows student/school name, in parenthesis

-Rankings for ONLY the top group of perhaps 5 schools will be published here.
+Rankings for ONLY the top group of perhaps 5 schools are published here.
 Each school's rank is reported to them privately along with student scores.

-There are two standard approaches to ranking teams.
-Both are being used on a trial basis.
+There are two approaches to ranking teams.
+Both are being used on a trial basis (feedback of any type is welcome).
 They are as follows:

 1. The top 3 scores from each school are added to form a "team score".
 If fewer than 3 students write, "phantom" scores of 0 can be included to make up a "top 3" total (conceivably a school with two very high-scoring students may achieve a high ranking relative to schools having a team of 3 in which only one achieves a high score) or alternatively such teams may be left unranked.